pulumi/registry/themes/default/content/registry/packages/azure-native/installation-configuration.md

 [GitHub OIDC documentation](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect)
 helpful.

-#### OIDC Pulumi provider configuration
+#### OIDC Pulumi Provider Configuration

 To use OIDC, set the configuration `useOidc` or the environment variable `ARM_USE_OIDC` to "true".

-Next, we need to supply the provider with an id token and a URL to exchange it at.
+Next, supply the provider with an ID token and a URL to use for exchange.
 In GitHub, we don't need to configure this since GitHub sets the relevant environment variables `ACTIONS_ID_TOKEN_REQUEST_TOKEN` and `ACTIONS_ID_TOKEN_REQUEST_URL` by default and the provider reads them.
 In other scenarios, set the Pulumi configuration `oidcRequestToken` or environment variable `ARM_OIDC_REQUEST_TOKEN` for the token, and configuration `oidcRequestUrl` or environment variable `ARM_OIDC_REQUEST_URL` for the URL.

-Finally, configure the client and tenant ids of your Azure Active Directory application.
-Refer to the [above Azure documentation](https://learn.microsoft.com/en-us/azure/active-directory/workload-identities/workload-identity-federation-create-trust?pivots=identity-wif-apps-methods-azp) on how to retrieve the ids, and set them via Pulumi config as `clientId` and `tenantId` or via environment variables as `ARM_CLIENT_ID` and `ARM_TENANT_ID`.
+Finally, configure the client and tenant IDs of your Azure Active Directory application.
+Refer to the [above Azure documentation](https://learn.microsoft.com/en-us/azure/active-directory/workload-identities/workload-identity-federation-create-trust?pivots=identity-wif-apps-methods-azp) on how to retrieve the IDs, and set them via Pulumi config as `clientId` and `tenantId` or via environment variables as `ARM_CLIENT_ID` and `ARM_TENANT_ID`.

 {{% notes type="info" %}}